pandyah5/TechTalks/README.md

 # TechTalks
-A curated repository showcasing all my technology talks.
+A curated repository showcasing all my tech talks.

 # Contents